Integral Formulation and the Br\'ezis-Ekeland-Nayroles-Type Principle for Prox-Regular Sweeping Processes: Notation and Preliminary Results

 \subsection{Set-Valued Maps and Lusin’s Theorem}

 Let $X,Y$ be topological spaces.
-We recall that a set-valued mapping $\mathscr{C}\colon X\tto Y$ is lower semicontinuous (lsc for short) at $\bar x\in X$ if for every open set $U\subset Y$ such that $\mathscr{C}(\bar x)\cap U\neq \emptyset$, the set $\{ x\in X : \mathscr{C}(x)\cap U\neq \emptyset \}$ is a neighborhood of $\bar x$.
+We recall that a set-valued mapping $\mathscr{C}\colon X \rightrightarrows Y$ is lower semicontinuous (lsc for short) at $\bar x\in X$ if for every open set $U\subset Y$ such that $\mathscr{C}(\bar x)\cap U\neq \emptyset$, the set $\{ x\in X : \mathscr{C}(x)\cap U\neq \emptyset \}$ is a neighborhood of $\bar x$.

-Lusin's theorem will be an useful tool in our analysis.
-We state below a version for nonseparable Hilbert spaces. \begin{proposition} Let $(X,d)$ be a Polish metric space and $\nu$ be a finite measure defined on the Borel sets of $X$.
+Lusin's theorem will be a useful tool in our analysis.
+We state below a version for nonseparable Hilbert spaces. \begin{proposition} Let $(X,d)$ be a complete and separable metric space and $\nu$ be a finite measure defined on the Borel sets of $X$.
 Suppose that $f\colon X\to \H$ is a strongly measurable function.
 Then, for every $\epsilon>0$, there exists a compact set $K\subset X$ such that $\nu(X\setminus K)<\epsilon$ and $f|_{K}$ is continuous. \end{proposition} \begin{proof} This follows directly from Pettis's Theorem (see, e.g., \cite[Theorem II.2]{MR0453964}) together with \cite[Theorem 7.1.13]{MR2267655}. \end{proof}

-\begin{lemma} Let $C\colon [0,T]\tto \H$ be lower semicontinuous, let $K\subset [0,T]$ be compact, and let $y\colon K\to \H$ be continuous with $y(t)\in C(t)$ for all $t\in K$.
+\begin{lemma} Let $C\colon [0,T] \rightrightarrows \H$ be lower semicontinuous, let $K\subset [0,T]$ be compact, and let $y\colon K\to \H$ be continuous with $y(t)\in C(t)$ for all $t\in K$.
 Define

 Then $D$ is lower semicontinuous on $[0,T]$. \end{lemma} \begin{proof} Let $x\in \H$ and define $\phi(t) := \operatorname{dist}(x;D(t))$ for $t\in [0,T]$.
 By \cite[Proposition 6.1.15 (a)]{MR2527754}, it suffices to prove that $\phi$ is upper semicontinuous.
 Fix $\bar t\in [0,T]$.
 If $\bar t\notin K$, then, since $K$ is closed, we have $\operatorname{dist}(\bar t;K)>0$.
-In particular, there exists $\delta>0$ such that $]\bar t-\delta,\bar t+\delta[\cap K =\emptyset$, and therefore $D(\bar t)=C(\bar t)$ for all $t\in [0,T]\cap ]\bar t-\delta,\bar t+\delta[$.
+In particular, there exists $\delta>0$ such that $]\bar t-\delta,\bar t+\delta[\cap K =\emptyset$, and therefore $D( t)=C(t)$ for all $t\in [0,T]\cap ]\bar t-\delta,\bar t+\delta[$.
 Since $C$ is lower semicontinuous, \cite[Proposition 6.1.15 (a)]{MR2527754} implies that $t\mapsto \phi(t)$ is upper semicontinuous at $\bar t$.
 Assume now that $\bar t\in K$, and let $(t_n)$ be any sequence with $t_n\to \bar t$.
 Passing to a subsequence $(t_{n_k})$, we may assume that Set

 At least one of $J_1$ or $J_2$ is infinite.
 Moreover, since $(\phi(t_{n_k}))$ converges, every subsequence has the same limit.\\ If $J_1$ is infinite, then for $k\in J_1$ we have $D(t_{n_k})=\{y(t_{n_k})\}$, hence